The Bear and the Bow: In Storybrooke

 Meanwhile, Belle tells Gold that the coast is clear but before they can make a run for it, Gold tells Belle about his past in the Enchanted Forest during the events of the Ogre Wars and why he sees himself as a coward, but Belle now sees Gold as a hero.
 When they make it back to the pawn shop, Merida shows up to shoot arrows at Belle, saying that he can't resist the magic.
 When Merida breaks open the door she walks into a mirror but after she sees their reflection Belle yanks the rug from under her and they escape with a bag containing a potion, then drive to the town line so they can use it, but Belle, worried that Emma will still go after them, demands that she be left out of the car.
 After she gets out, Belle tells Gold that he still a coward and walks away.
 Belle then runs into Merida, who then drinks a potion and she turns into a bear and starts chasing Belle, but before she can convince Merida to listen the bear is distracted by Gold, who told Belle to go so he can fight Merida.
 As the bear sniffs down Gold, he uses an antidote powder to restore Merida back to normal.
-Despite telling Belle that he didn't know how it worked, Gold told Belle it was her who saved him.
+Despite telling Belle that he didn't know how it worked, Gold told Belle that she saved him.
 The three return to the basement, where Gold agrees to pull Excalibur in exchange for Merida's heart and find out where her brothers are.
 Gold then pulls Excalibur then places it at Emma's feet, only to have Emma warn Gold that there are heroes around Storybrooke that haven't stopped her, but Gold tells her they're not him.

 As for the spell, Regina told Mary Margaret that the spell did work, and as suspected by David, Arthur lied to them, believing that he did not want to contact Merlin.
 Regina believes the only other person who was chosen by Merlin was the Author, meaning Henry, who is brought in to help them, adding that Emma is still inside the darkness and they can save her.
 Henry then places the mushroom in the cauldron and an image of Merlin appears, informing them that things are worse than he feared.
 Regina sourly notes they've gotten Merlin's "voicemail".
 Merlin says the only way the Dark One can be defeated is by the Nimue, but before he can go any further, Merlin says the Dark One has found him already, and the message is cut short, leading the others to believe that Emma has done something to Merlin.